instana/robot-shop/README.md

     $ minikube ip

 If you are using a cloud Kubernetes / Openshift / Mesosphere then it will be available on the load balancer of that system.
-There will be specific blog posts on the Instana site covering these scenarios.

 ## Load Generation
 A separate load generation utility is provided in the *load-gen* directory.
 This is not automatically run when the application is started.
 The load generator is built with Python and [Locust](https://locust.io).
 The *build.sh* script builds the Docker image, optionally taking *push* as the first argument to also push the image to the registry.
 The registry and tag settings are loaded from the *.env* file in the parent directory.
-The script *load-gen.sh* runs the image, edit this and set the HOST environment variable to point the load at where you are running the application.
-You could run this inside an orchestration system (K8s) as well if you want to, how to do this is left as an exercise for the reader.
+The script *load-gen.sh* runs the image, it takes a number of command line arguments.
+You could run the container inside an orchestration system (K8s) as well if you want to, an example descriptor is provided in K8s/autoscaling.
+For more details see the [README](loadgen/README.md) in the loadgen directory.

 ## End User Monitoring
 To enable End User Monitoring (EUM) see the official [documentation](https://docs.instana.io/products/website_monitoring/) for how to create a configuration.
 There is no need to inject the javascript fragment into the page, this will be handled automatically.
 Just make a note of the unique key and set the environment variable INSTANA_EUM_KEY for the *web* image, see *docker-compose.yaml* for an example.